chaichontat/samui/README.md

 Head over to https://loopybrowser.com/ to see the Loopy Browser with example Visium-IF data.

-You need to preprocess an image prior to being used in the Loopy Browser.
+You need to preprocess your image to form a tiled structure prior to being used in the Loopy Browser.
-See the preprocessing package installation details below.

 ### Example Preprocessing

 Download a sample TIFF image from https://data.loopybrowser.com/VisiumIF/sample.tif.
-Install the preprocessing system.
+The preprocessing system can be installed as described [below](#Installation).
 Call the preprocessing GUI with the following command in the terminal.

 #### GUI